AnKano/enhel-headless-emulator/README.md

 Simply add a directory using `add_subdirectory`, and add include files using `include_directories`.
 Then link the library using `target_link_libraries`.
 The emulator will look for config.kegs (similar to KEGS) in application root and dependent files when started using `StartEmulator`.

+## Examples

+In [this](https://github.com/AnKano/enhel-raylib-example) repository you can find a complete example of how to use the features with the Raylib library.

 ## Interface description

 ```